Nonverbal Communication in the Workplace

 These cues are critical in connecting with your audience

-Eye contact: People often attribute trustworthiness to people who speak while maintaining good eye contact and vice versa.
+People often attribute trustworthiness to people who speak while maintaining good eye contact and vice versa.
 Eye contact is also used to convey interest and emotions, and to promote rapport with the receiver of the message.
 It is also used to feign interest, mislead, and fake interest.
+Some experienced liars will use direct eye contact to sell an untruth to their listeners.
+Also, you should be mindful of cultural differences in the use of eye contact during conversations.

-Tone and other paralinguistic aspects: Paralinguistics is vocal communication separate from the actual words used and includes such factors as inflection, pitch, pacing, pauses, and loudness.
-This is critical for telephone as well as in-person interaction.
+Paralinguistics is vocal communication separate from the actual words used.
+It includes such factors as voice inflection, pitch, pacing, pauses, and loudness.
+This is critical for the telephone as well as in-person interaction.

-Touch: Touch is a powerful method of nonverbal communication.
+Touch is a powerful method of nonverbal communication.
 A pat on the back, a hug, a person reaching out to touch your hand in sympathy communicate with or without any accompanying words.
+People vary in their comfort level with touch.
+Also, cultural customs must be taken into consideration as well.

 In one of the funniest failed communication efforts ever viewed, a student from another country was trying to explain something to the American university’s registrar.
 He wanted to get closer to her so that he could help her understand why he was right, a practice that worked well in his country of origin.